This post may contain affiliate links. Please read our disclosure policy.

 - Chill a large mixing bowl and whisk attachment in the fridge.

 - Add the water to a heat-safe bowl and sprinkle the unflavored gelatin on top.
-Let it sit for a few minutes.1½ tablespoons cold water, 1 teaspoon unflavored gelatin
+Let it sit for a few minutes.2¼ tablespoons cold water, 1½ teaspoons unflavored gelatin

-- Place this bowl over a simmering pan of water until the gelatin is fully dissolved.
+- Place this bowl over a simmering pan of water (like a bain marie) until the gelatin is fully dissolved.
 It only takes 5-7 seconds.
-Stir the mixture and set it aside to cool
+Stir the mixture and set it aside to cool.

 - Remove your bowl and whisk attachment from the refrigerator.
-Combine the heavy whipping cream, powdered sugar and vanilla in the bowl.
-Whip the mixture building up to a high speed until it thickens and soft peaks form.1 cup heavy whipping cream, ¼ cup powdered sugar, 1 teaspoon vanilla
+Combine the 1 ½ cups of heavy whipping cream, powdered sugar and vanilla in the bowl.
+Whip the mixture building up to a high speed until it thickens and soft peaks form.1½ cup heavy whipping cream, ⅜ cup powdered sugar, 1½ teaspoons vanilla

-- Stir about 1 teaspoon of heavy cream into the gelatin mixture.1 teaspoon heavy cream
+- Stir the 1 ½ teaspoons of heavy whipping cream into the gelatin mixture.1½ teaspoons heavy whipping cream

 - Now turn the mixer to low.
 Slowly pour the gelatin mixture into the whipped cream and mix until well combined.
 Increase the mixer to medium speed and mix until stiff peaks form.